drexed/lite-command/README.md

 Complex commands can be used in instance and class based calls and extended with access to errors and memoization.

+Use `rails g decorator NAME` will generate the following file:
+`../app/decorators/[name]_decorator.rb`

+You will then need to fill this class with the required `execute` method as shown below:

 ```ruby
 class SearchMovies < Lite::Command::Complex